 Volunteers Needed for Ongoing Mailing Project (Denver)

 I'm planning a mailing project to our loyal donors asking them to include Rocky Mountain PBS in their estate planning.
-It will start in January and continue through the spring.
+It started in January and continue through the spring.
 We have thousands of members who have given to us for several years and we want to reach out to them, so it's a BIG project!
 I'd love to sign up volunteers who can come in on a weekly basis between the hours of 10 am-5 pm, on one or more days (Monday-Thursday) and keep the letters flowing.
-If you're interested, please email me at email@example.com or call me at 303-620-5706.
+If you're interested, please email me at firstname.lastname@example.org or call me at 303-620-5706.

 Oral History Chair Needed - Station's Archived Memories (SAM) (Denver)

 The Oral History Chair is responsible for overseeing the videotaping and archiving of Oral Histories for the history of Rocky Mountain PBS relating to its programming, community outreach, administrative operations and volunteer activities.
 A complete Oral History Chair manual is available to the chairperson.
 The Oral History Chair reports to the SAM Chair.
 The Oral History Chair supervises an Oral History Committee consisting of interviewers, transcribers, proofreaders, data entry persons and any other positions deemed necessary for the completion of the assigned work.